2019–20 OK Liga

 The 2019–20 OK Liga was the 51st season of the top-tier league of rink hockey in Spain.
 As the season was unfinished, Barcelona were declared champions.

 Format changes

-The competition recovered the playoffs for the title and for relegation.
-The first ten qualified teams would fight for the title after the regular season, while the four last teams would try to avoid relegation.
+The competition recovered the playoffs for the title and relegation.
+The first ten qualified teams would fight for the title after the regular season, while the last four teams would try to avoid relegation.
 Two teams would be relegated to OK Liga Plata.

 However, the season was suspended due to the COVID-19 pandemic after remaining one round for ending the regular season.